Vidonicle/CGPA-Calculator/README.md

 - `printf` formatting is more powerful (and more subtle) than expected when aligning CLI output.
 - Building a non-trivial program reinforced existing knowledge of structs, pointers, and dynamic memory management.

+This project is complete as-is.
+Future improvements may be explored later.